ReallySecureShell/netcrypt/README.md

 |write(data)| nil | Encrypt and write data to the stream |
 |close()| nil | Destroy the socket and close the communication channel |

+## Security Considerations
+As this software deals heavily on the subject of data security and privacy, it is your right to be aware of the exact security guarantees this software provides.

+* The connection is private.
+An adversary is unable to read the contents of messages transferred by this software.

+* Messages are non-repudiable.
+The plaintext in each message is signed then encrypted, and the resulting ciphertext is signed again.
+By doing this, the receiver knows that the sender is the one who originally wrote the message, and the sender is the one who encrypted the message.

+* Message integrity is maintained.
+An adversary is unable to alter the contents of messages without alerting one of the communicating peers to the change.

 ## Examples
 An example of connecting to a socket and reading data.
 ```